 Types of hardwood trees found in these woods include white oak, sycamore, tulip poplar, Ohio Buckeye and beech.
 A fine stand of Tupelo gum trees is found in the swamp which is part of a good-sized wetlands area formed where the Long Hollow Branch flows from the mountains to flat lands near the edge of the river.

 The trail at the Cave Mountain Small Wild Area is open to hiking only.
 Certainly, that includes trail running.
 It may be too short to for many to consider visiting just for a hike.
 So, plan to spend a good deal of time birdwatching or enjoying other activities while at these TVA lands.

 Taking in the sights at Cave Mountain is an easy addition to a recreational or educational visit to the nearby public area at the dam which offers some good spots for fishing from the shore, picnics and more.
 There are also some information displays at the dam:

 Since the Cave Mountain Trail shares a trailhead parking lot with the 6-mile long TVA Cooley Cemetery Trail, it's easy to go to the other side of the road to add some distance.
 Horseback riding and mountain biking are allowed on that longer trail.

-See also my article about the 9.3-mile TVA Honeycomb Trail, which is found on the north side of the dam.
+See also my article about the 9.3-mile TVA Honeycomb Trail, a fantastic path found on the north side of the dam.